CesiumGS/3d-tiles/specification/Metadata/1.0.0/README.md

 For usage see:

-* [`3DTILES_metadata`](../../../extensions/3DTILES_metadata) - 3D Tiles extension that assigns metadata to various components of 3D Tiles
+* [`3DTILES_metadata`](../../../extensions/3DTILES_metadata/1.0.0) - 3D Tiles extension that assigns metadata to various components of 3D Tiles
-* [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/master/extensions/2.0/Vendor/EXT_feature_metadata/1.0.0) - glTF extension that assigns metadata to features in a model on a per-vertex or per-texel basis
+* [`EXT_feature_metadata`](https://github.com/CesiumGS/glTF/tree/master/extensions/2.0/Vendor/EXT_feature_metadata/1.0.0) - glTF extension that assigns metadata to features in a model on a per-vertex, per-texel, or per-instance basis

 This specification does not assign semantic meaning to metadata; instead separate specifications must define semantics for their particular application or domain.
 One example is the [Cesium Metadata Semantic Reference](../Semantics/README.md) which defines built-in semantics for 3D Tiles and glTF.